samhaswon/nicehash-profit-switcher/README.md

 # nicehash-profit-switcher
-Just a simple program to query NiceHash's api and switch external miners based on the current profit situation
+Just a simple program to query NiceHash's api and switch external miners based on the current profit situation.
+It is primarily designed to be used with external scripts for individual algo overclocking, but could be adapted to be used in other ways.

 ## Setup
 To setup the program, open main.py to edit two dictionaries: algos and commands.